tenenem/tenenem/README.md

 ## Open To

-Junior Data Analyst, Research Assistant, and Engineering roles worldwide.
+Data Analyst, Research Assistant, and Engineering roles worldwide.